splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_SC4S_server.md

 Try the following to resolve the issue:

 ### Check that your SC4S container is running
-If you start with systemd and the container is not running, check first with `podman logs SC4S` or `podman ps`.
-If that does not help you find the issue, try the following:
+If you start with systemd and the container is not running, check with the following:
 ```
 journalctl -b -u sc4s | tail -100
 ```
-This will print the last 100 lines of the system journal in far more detail, which should be sufficient to see the specific syntax or runtime  failure and guide you in troubleshooting the unexpected container exit.
+This will print the last 100 lines of the system journal in detail, which should be sufficient to see the specific syntax or runtime failure and guide you in troubleshooting the unexpected container exit.

 ### Check that the SC4S container starts and runs properly outside of the systemd service environment
 As an alternative to launching with systemd during the initial installation phase, you can test the container startup outside of the systemd startup environment.
 This is especially important for troubleshooting or log path development, for example, when `SC4S_DEBUG_CONTAINER` is set to "yes".